 The sudden loss of Tina Fairhurst’s husband and business partner hit her leadership confidence hard.
-An action learning group has helped rebuild that.
+A peer action learning group has helped rebuild that.

 In 2005 Tina and Scott Fairhurst left their FTSE 100 careers to start an award-winning holiday home service business in Cornwall.
 Whilst growing their business they recognised a niche demand for a letting brand offering first class, bespoke services.
 By 2010 they established their second business, Perfect Stays.
 Sadly, in 2015 Scott passed away, leaving Tina to manage both growing businesses on her own.
 Recognising the huge challenge ahead she decided to sell the first company and focus on building the Perfect Stays brand.